ApiLogicServer/API_Fiddle/readme.md

 &nbsp;

-<summary>Key Takeaways: Instant JSON:API and Admin App, Fully Flexible, Unique Declarative Rules</summary>
+<summary>Key Takeaways: JSON:APIs -- Instantly, With Logic and Admin App; Standard Tools </summary>

-This has been a quick look at the *fastest and simplest* way to create **modern, scalable API-based database systems:**
+**JSON:APIs** are worth a look:

+* Standards eliminate complex and time-consuming design
+* Self-service APIs eliminate bottlenecks in backend development

+**API Logic Server** creates JSON:API systems instantly:

 1. Use the `ApiLogicServer create` command to create a Flask/SQLAlchemy project from your database.
 Zero learning curve.
 Projects are **instantly executable**, providing:

-    * **an Admin App:** multi-page, multi-table apps -- ready for business user agile collaboration
-    * **a JSON:API:** end points for each table, with filtering, sorting, pagination and related data access -- ready for custom app dev<br><br>
+    * **a JSON:API:** end points for each table, with filtering, sorting, pagination and related data access -- ready for custom app dev
+    * **an Admin App:** multi-page, multi-table apps -- ready for business user agile collaboration<br><br>

-2. **Open Flexibility:** leverage standards for development and deployment:
+2. **Leverage Standard Tools** for development and deployment:

     * Dev: customize and debug with **<span style="background-color:Azure;">standard dev tools</span>**.
 Use *your IDE (e.g. <span style="background-color:Azure;">VSCode, PyCharm</span>)*, <span style="background-color:Azure;">Python</span>, and Flask/SQLAlchemy to create new services.
 Manage projects with <span style="background-color:Azure;">GitHub</span>.